microchip-pic-avr-examples/pic16f13145-quadrature-decoder-timers-mplab-mcc/README.md

 <br><img src="./images/data_visualizer_2.png" width="800">

-Below is presented a logic analyzer capture that contains the waveforms corresponding to the messages sent to the terminal in the above figure.
+Below is presented a logic analyzer capture that contains the waveforms corresponding to the messages sent to the terminal in the figure above.

 <br><img src="./images/demo.png" width="800">